Career opportunities for students majoring in English

 What jobs will English majors be qualified for after graduation?

 Many students within this major will end up specializing in English Education and go on to become teachers.
 One of our former English graduates, Sarah Brown Wessling, even went on to become the National Teacher of the Year in 2010.
-When President Obama introduced Wessling in a Rose Garden ceremony at the Whitehouse he said,
+When President Obama introduced Wessling in a Rose Garden ceremony at the Whitehouse he said this:

 “Her students don’t just write five-paragraph essays, but they write songs, public service announcements, film story boards, even grant proposals for their own not-for-profit organizations,” the president added, “I’m not sure I could have said that when I was in school.”